 Organisms are biochemically adapted to their environment.
 By examining the nature of organic matter through time a record of changing environments can be constructed.
 For instance plant spores contain pigments that protect their genetic cargo from mutation by UV light.
 By tracking the pigment contents of spores collected over hundreds of years trends in the amount of UV penetrating to the Earth’s surface can be established.
 Other environmental records are contained in rock matrices deposited in layers at regular intervals.
 Examining these layers and studying the diagnostic molecules present allows the generation of data that can reflect changing environmental conditions.

 The type of carbon in the body’s molecules is present as two stable isotopes (carbon-13 and carbon-12).
-The ratio of these stable isotopes reflects the carbon ing ested as part of any diet.
-Drugs manufactured in the lab contain ver y different ratios, allowing the two sources of molecules to be distinguished by scientific instruments.
+The ratio of these stable isotopes reflects the carbon ingested as part of any diet.
+Drugs manufactured in the lab contain very different ratios, allowing the two sources of molecules to be distinguished by scientific instruments.
 For drug cheats in athletics, you are what you eat plus a little bit of what you might inject.
 Conventional techniques, however, struggle to analyse molecules such as steroids in their natural form.
 We develop new approaches that delicately strip molecules of their analytically troublesome parts preparing them for carbon isotope analysis.
 Producing easy-to-handle molecules without destroying their carbon source signal opens up the whole of the body’s molecules to intense scientific scrutiny.
-A description of our forensic research is available in a recently published review.
-The work has appeared in a news article in The Times.